May these personal experiences be of interest. Might they contribute to history and sociology.

 My personal account is of autism and mental health.
 I express health observations.
 And I explain what worked to soften problems.

 Mental health recovery has for me meant reclaiming my story, finding personal strengths, and becoming more resilient.
-So I developed a healthier lifestyle featuring health, and overcoming stigma.
-As that impedes development and harms self-esteem.
+So I have been trying to develop a healthy lifestyle.
+And I am aware of health.
+As I try to overcome stigma.
+Which impedes development and harms self-esteem.

 This didn't just affect my working life.
-Psychosocial disability caused me social isolation.
+I was suffering psychosocial disability.
+Which caused me social isolation.
 I got chucked out of community organisations.
-Is it associated that I had housing problems?
-I had trouble explaining that professionals' reports meant I had psychosocial disability.
+I also had housing problems.
+I had trouble explaining professionals' reports.
+These stated that I had psychosocial disability.
 Mental illness carries a big disease burden.
-Which becomes worse with age.
-That helps explain why I am single.
+That becomes worse with age.
+This helps to explain why I am single.

-When I experience life's hassles, I suffer flashbacks.
-By recognising those everyday hurdles, I cope better.
-I consciously recognise my hatred of hazards.
+Life's hassles can trigger flashbacks.
+So I recognise everyday hurdles.
+Thus I cope better.
+I recognise my distaste for hazards.
 I try to be mindful, and relax.
 Changing blood pressure medication got rid of tension.
 I can mitigate anxiety, and limit flashbacks.
 Which are now more fleeting.

-Psychological therapy has helped with mental adjustments.
+Psychological therapy helped.
+Mental adjustments were needed.
 I better recognise my needs.
 So I can look after myself.
 Psychologists call this improvement insight.
-What is mental health literacy?
-Wouldn't it be nice if everybody recognised personal problems?
-Let's accept the human condition.
-I try to maintain my knowledge of this subject.
+Mental health literacy is worth learning.
+So people might recognise personal problems, and accept the human condition.

 At work, I got big problems.
 People with ASD commonly suffer them.
 So autistic people tend to be unemployed.
 And I was medically retired.
 That freed me to join art groups.
-But my daily routines changed, becoming nocturnal habits.
+But my daily routines changed.
+So I became a night owl.

 I grew fat.
-As a recent study showed that mental illness raises obesity risk.
-Since then, attending to lifestyle has been reversed that problem.
+As mental illness has been shown to raise obesity risk.
+So I have been attending to lifestyle.
+Which has somewhat reversed that problem.

 I have become more serious and cautious.
-And I've resolved hassles with authorities and lessened my anxiety.
-Perhaps I might stabilise relations.
+So I've resolved hassles with authorities.
+And my anxiety symptoms have lessened.

-My mental health recovery has been an exercise in understanding, adaptation, and growth.
+My recovery has been about understanding, adaptation, and growth.